What is Contract Management?

 Contract Management Challenges

-Without an eye towards both, there will be inefficiencies that decrease the amount of revenue opportunity companies can actually achieve.
+Without an eye toward both, there will be inefficiencies that decrease the amount of revenue opportunity companies can actually achieve.

 The challenges of contract management are: